Augment then Smooth: Reconciling Differential Privacy with Certified Robustness

-Machine learning models are susceptible to a variety of attacks that can erode trust in their deployment.
-These threats include attacks against the privacy of training data and adversarial examples that jeopardize model accuracy. \emph{Differential privacy} and \emph{randomized smoothing} are effective defenses that provide certifiable guarantees for each of these threats, however, it is not well understood how implementing either defense impacts the other.
-In this work, we argue that it is possible to achieve both privacy guarantees and certified robustness simultaneously.
-We provide a framework called DP-CERT for integrating certified robustness through randomized smoothing into differentially private model training.
-For instance, compared to differentially private stochastic gradient descent on CIFAR10, DP-CERT leads to a 12-fold increase in certified accuracy and a 10-fold increase in the average certified radius at the expense of a drop in accuracy of 1.2\%.
-Through in-depth per-sample metric analysis, we show that the certified radius correlates with the local Lipschitz constant and smoothness of the loss surface.
-This provides a new way to diagnose when private models will fail to be robust.
+Machine learning models are susceptible to a variety of attacks that can erode trust, including attacks against the privacy of training data, and adversarial examples that jeopardize model accuracy. \emph{Differential privacy} and \emph{certified robustness} are effective frameworks for combating these two threats respectively, as they each provide future-proof guarantees.
+However, we show that standard differentially private model training is insufficient for providing strong certified robustness guarantees.
+Indeed, combining differential privacy and certified robustness in a single system is non-trivial, leading previous works to introduce complex training schemes that lack flexibility.
+In this work, we present DP-CERT, a simple and effective method that achieves both privacy and robustness guarantees simultaneously by integrating randomized smoothing into standard differentially private model training.
+Compared to the leading prior work, DP-CERT gives up to a 2.5$\times$ increase in certified accuracy for the same differential privacy guarantee on CIFAR10.
+Through in-depth per-sample metric analysis, we find that larger certifiable radii correlate with smaller local Lipschitz constants, and show that DP-CERT effectively reduces Lipschitz constants compared to other differentially private training methods.
+Code is available at \href{https://github.com/layer6ai-labs/dp-cert}{github.com/layer6ai-labs/dp-cert}.